alexander-brett/alexander-brett.github.io/_posts/2015-01-15-Compress-your-SFDC-profiles.md

 ## Why compressing your profiles is a good idea

-When handling Salesforce.com metadata, especially attempting to store it in source control, it doesn't take to notice the following:
+When handling Salesforce.com metadata, especially attempting to store it in source control, it doesn't take long to notice the following:

  - Profiles are big.
 In fact, they contain 3-10 lines for every Apex Class, Visualforce Page, Object, Field, App, and so on, and so forth.
 Before long you've got thousands of lines, which means...
  - It's difficult to commit changes to a profile, because you've got to scroll down to line 10243 to check that that's the change you meant.